Heartaches (1916 film): Reviews

 In the May 20, 1916 issue of the Moving Picture World, the reviewer writes:

 In the May 24, 1916 issue of the Fort Worth Star-Telegram, the reviewer writes:

 Preservation status

+Many silent-era films did not survive for reasons as explained on this Wikipedia page.

-Since no records detail this film's status, it is presumed all copies of this film are lost.
+According to the Library of Congress, all known copies of this film are lost.